 Make a second pass with the float, holding it at a steeper 70- to 90-degree angle (almost perpendicular) to the wall and scrape off any grout residue from the faces of the tiles.

 Periodically rinse the float in the bucket of warm water.
 Empty and refill the bucket with clean water as needed.

 Wait about 20 minutes before cleaning off the grout residue with a grout sponge (do not use a standard kitchen sponge, which has sharp edges and corners that pull the grout out of the joints).
 Dunk the sponge into a bucket of clean, hot water, then wring it out until it is almost dry.
 Wipe across the tiles in a diagonal direction with a clean face or edge of the sponge.
 Rotate the sponge to a clean side after each pass.
 Rinse the sponge in the water, and wring it out.
 Repeat the process to clean the entire first section of grouted tiles.

 Tool the Grout Joints

 Tool the grout joints, as needed, using your finger or a grout joint tool.
 The goal is to shape the joints to a consistent concave shape and depth, smoothing out irregularities.
 Use your index finger for joints up to 3/16 inch wide; use a grout joint tool for larger joints.
-Move your finger (or the tool) firmly across the vertical and horizontal joints, removing excess grout as you go.Continue to 7 of 8 below.
+Move your finger (or the tool) firmly across the vertical and horizontal joints, removing excess grout as you go.

-Clean Tile Surface with Clean Cloth
+Clean the Tile with a Cloth

 Clean the haze from the tile surfaces, using a clean rag or a microfiber cloth that is very slightly dampened with water.
-Wipe off the residual haze, rinsing frequently in clean, warm water.
+Wipe off the residual haze, rinsing the cloth frequently in clean, warm water.

 Buff the Tile